Medical questions & health advice by licensed doctors

-"Is my HCV back again?
+"Is my HCV back again?"

 I was infected with HCV, and its cured after treatment back 3 to 4 months,few days backi was sick and re-do some tests, i had a Anti HCV (Elecsys) which shows positive 110.1.
 Serum bilirubin 0.8 SGPT 36 SGOT 37 Alkaline Phosphatase 146 Does this mean that the virus is back? should i get tested for virus RNA?

 Typically, response to treatment is monitored through intermittent checking of the viral RNA levels in the bloodstream as well as tests of liver inflammation (such as the ALT and AST).
 After the completion of antiviral therapy, if the viral RNA cannot be detected in the blood, then the patient is said to have "end of treatment" response.
 However, this does not mean that the patient is cured of the virus.
 A "sustained virologic response" means that 6 months after treatment there is still no detectable viral RNA in the blood.
 This means that a person is essentially cured of the virus, as the rate of any relapse is extremely low after this point.
 Even if the virus is undetectable by RNA, a person will continue to have a positive Hepatitis C antibody (Anti-HCV).
 This is a marker of past infection and represents the antibody response that your body has formed as a result of the infection.
 Just based on the antibody alone, it is impossible to tell if someone has had a relapse of the virus.
 The only way to tell is by looking at the viral load.
 If you have any further questions about the Hepatitis C virus, you should talk to the gastroenterologist that treated you for the infection.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.